 Their distinct fluffy plumage caught even Marco Polo‘s attention.
 He was amazed by their fur, so it’s believed that he brought them to Europe via Silk Road.

 Not all Silkie cockerels grow into angry roosters.
-Many factors determine the fate of the Silkie cockerels and the rooster character they grow into.
+Many factors determine the fate of the silkie chicken cockerels and the rooster character they grow into.

 First of all, not all roosters are stubborn.
 Especially those that belong to the smarter and friendlier breeds such as the Silkie.
-The best thing to do if you decide to keep Silkie roosters is to get them while young.
+The best thing to do if you decide to keep Silkie rooster is to get them while they’re young.